MattiaIppoliti/Beamer-Latex-Theme/README.md

 ### Step 2: Replace icon pictures

-The `images/` folder stores the icon pictures.
-The `SINTEF_Logo_Sentrert_RGB.jpg` is the icon picture shown on the title page & normal pages.
-And the `SINTEF_Logo_Sentrert_Negativ_RGB.jpg` is the icon picture shown on the contents pages & end page, both on the left-top corner.
+The `assets/` folder stores the icon pictures.
+The `logo_RGB.png` is the icon picture shown on the contents pages & end page, both on the left-top corner.

 You can replace them with your own icons, noted that the pictures' file names should be the same as the original ones, otherwise the theme doesn't know how to find your icons.